isomerpages/moe-peihwasec/_uniquely-pei-hwa/Direct School Admission/Robotics.md

 </ol></td>
 <td style="font-size:14.5;margin-bottom:5px;font-family:sans-serif;">
 					<ol style="margin-top:-8px;">
-						<li style="font-size:14.5px;font-family:sans-serif;line-height:2;">Selection process will be carried out from<strong style="font-family:sans-serif;"> 26 Jun 2023 to 11 Sep 2023.</strong></li>
+						<li style="font-size:14.5px;font-family:sans-serif;line-height:2;">Selection process will be carried out from<strong style="font-family:sans-serif;"> 24 Jun 2024 to 9 Sep 2024.</strong></li>
 						<li style="font-size:14.5px;font-family:sans-serif;line-height:2;">Parents are allowed to accompany the child to school but not during the interview.</li>
-						<li style="font-size:14.5px;font-family:sans-serif;line-height:2;">Prevailing SMM applies.</li>
-						<li style="font-size:14.5px;margin-bottom:5px;font-family:sans-serif;line-height:2;">DSA applicants / Parents are advised not to change the assigned interview and selection schedule except for valid reasons, Please call Mrs Jaslyn Ang at 65009580 #253 for clarification</li>
+						<li style="font-size:14.5px;margin-bottom:5px;font-family:sans-serif;line-height:2;">DSA applicants / Parents are advised not to change the assigned interview and selection schedule except for valid reasons, Please call Mrs Jaslyn Ang at 65009580 #220 for clarification</li>
 					</ol>
 				</td>
 </tr>

 <tr>
 				<td><strong style="font-family:sans-serif;">3</strong></td>
-				<td style="font-family:sans-serif;font-size:14.5px;line-height:2;margin-bottom:5px;">All DSA applicants will be notified by <strong style="font-family:sans-serif;">11 Sep 2023</strong> on the outcome of their application.
+				<td style="font-family:sans-serif;font-size:14.5px;line-height:2;margin-bottom:5px;">All DSA applicants will be notified by <strong style="font-family:sans-serif;">9 Sep 2024</strong> on the outcome of their application.
 The decision of the interview panel is final.</td>
 				<td style="font-family:sans-serif;font-size:14.5px;line-height:2">
 					Possible outcomes of selection:
 					<ul style="margin-top:-5px;">